thewca/wca-regulations-january-2026/wca-regulations.md

         - 9u2a) All the listed WCA Delegates permanently leave the venue.
         - 9u2b) The end of the last calendar date of the competition is reached.
         - 9u2b+) [ADDITION] The calendar date of the end of the competition is determined by the local time for the location in which the competition took place.
-- 9v) Two sequential rounds of an event may be designated as Dual Rounds.
+- 9v) Two consecutive rounds of an event may be designated as Dual Rounds.
     - 9v1) Dual Rounds may include only the first two rounds of an event.
     - 9v2) Dual Rounds must not include the final round of a National Championship, Continental Championship or World Championship.
     - 9v3) Dual Rounds must have the same format, cutoff, and time limit.